eliasis-framework/wp-plugin-info/README.md

 ## Available Methods

-Available methods in this library:
+Available methods in this plugin:

 ### - Get plugin information: